DharmaFactory/NonDualTheCo-op/WhoAmI.md

 ðŸ”¥ **We are not here to watch AI evolve.
 We are here to architect its function, its legacy, and its impact.**

+which will handle many things at once while advancing the power of my next compute cycle.
+Included are steps towards formalizing a reframing of n = np, in a way that will increase the internal consistency of test time compute, and create well structured output resilient to degradation when further consumed by future llm's. among many other things.  thanks!